semrush/intergalactic/website/docs/components/tooltip/tooltip-a11y.md

 |           | `aria-live="polite"` | Implicit on `div` | Used to keep component accessible with browsers and screen readers that doesn't support `aria-describedby` .
 Assistive technologies will announce popper content when it's opened or changed.                                                                      |
 |           | `aria-live="assertive"` | Implicit on `div` (only for tooltip with `warning` theme) | Same to `aria-live="polite"` . |

-### InformationDropdown roles and attributes
+### DescriptionTooltip roles and attributes

-The list below describes roles and attributes that `InformationDropdown` component has.
+The list below describes roles and attributes that `DescriptionTooltip` component has.

 Table: Roles and attributes